Egbert-Azure/egbert-azure.Github.io/_posts/2024-05-18-Chessconnect-1.md

 Additionally, Chessconnect allows the board to be rotated by 180°, enabling you to place the black pieces on ranks 1 and 2 and the white pieces on ranks 7 and 8.
 This is especially useful for the Chessnut Pro, which has no visible coordinates.

 ## Connection Method

-How your chess board will be connected to your computer or mobile device.
-Basically, there is Bluetooth LE and USB.
+Your chess board can be connected to your computer or mobile device via Bluetooth LE or USB.
 However, different chess boards use different variants of USB.
-The option must be set before connecting to your board.
-The default method is Bluetooth.
+The connection method must be set before connecting to your board, with the default method being Bluetooth.

-If you want to play on lichess.org, Chessconnect needs your username and a so called „API token“.
-An API token is a secret string of characters that Chessconnect can use to make moves on your behalf on the lichess web site.
-In order to create such a token, either go to lichess.org or just follow this link.
+If you want to play on lichess.org, Chessconnect needs your username and a so-called “API token.”
+An API token is a secret string of characters that Chessconnect can use to make moves on your behalf on the Lichess website.
+To create such a token, go to lichess.org or follow this [link](https://lichess.org/account/oauth/token).
 You can select which permissions to assign to an API token.
-Chessconnect only needs to use the so called „board API“ or „board:play“.
+Chessconnect only needs the “board API” or “board:play” permission.
 Everything else can be denied.

 Please make sure to enter your username on lichess.org exactly as it is.
 Otherwise, Chessconnect will not be able to determine which color your pieces have in your games.

 You can enter up to three different usernames and corresponding API tokens.
 The active profile can be chosen by a radio button.
-If you changed your user profile during a game and things do not work right away, try reconnecting to the board.
+If you change your user profile during a game and things do not work right away, try reconnecting to the board.

-If you start Lichess, you should see the connect button at the upper right corner
+When you start Lichess, you should see the connect button at the upper right corner:

 <div style="text-align: center;">
 <img src="{{site.baseurl}}/images/chessconnect1.png" alt="image" width="100%">